KHard2Bme/Python-Project-Template/Quant_README.md

 3. Based off the findings from the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
 How many reviews make up this sentiment?

 ### <h3 align="center">App Review Sentiments Analysis:<h3/>
--  Let’s perform a text analysis of the waze_data dataset to identify common words or themes within each sentiment category.
+-  I will perform a text analysis of the waze_data dataset to identify common words or themes within each sentiment category.
--  It involves examining the most frequently occurring words in positive, negative, and neutral reviews using a word cloud.<br><br>
+-  The analysis involves examining the most frequently occurring words in positive, negative, and neutral reviews using a word cloud.<br><br>

 </p>

 <p>

 4. Based off the findings from the distribution of author apps versions chart, which version has the most reviews and which has the least?
 5. Based off the findings from the sentiment distribution across apps chart, version 4.73.0.3 has more negative sentiments than version 3.9.4.0.
 How many negative reviews are in this sentiment?
 How many negative reviews are in 3.9.4.0?

 ### <h3 align="center">App Review Sentiments Analysis:<h3/>
--  Let’s perform a text analysis on both author app versions 4.73.0.3 and 3.9.4.0 to identify common words or themes within the negative sentiment category.<br><br>
+-  I will perform a text analysis on both author app versions 4.73.0.3 and 3.9.4.0 to identify common words or themes within the negative sentiment category.<br><br>